VirgilSecurity/virgil-sdk-net/Docs/public-keys.md

 Use the public key identifier on the Public Keys Service to save the private keys.

 The Private Keys Service stores private keys the original way as they were transferred.
-That's why we strongly recommend to trasfer the keys which were generated with a password.
+That's why we strongly recommend transferring the keys which were generated with a password.

 ```csharp
 await virgilHub.PrivateKeys.Stash(myCard.Id, keyPair.PrivateKey());